FredHutch/FAMLI/README.md

 --id 80
 ```

-**Alignment score**: We use bitscores as calculated by DIAMOND as an integrated assessment of alignment quality (considering alignment length, gaps, mismatches, and query sequence quality).
+**Alignment score**: We use bitscores as calculated by DIAMOND as an integrated assessment of alignment quality
+(considering alignment length, gaps, mismatches, and query sequence quality).

 ### Wrapper Script

-The entire process can be run as a single command with the script `famli.py`.
+The entire process can be run as a single command with the script `famli`.
 That script encompasses:

   1. Downloading a reference database (if needed)
   2. Downloading the input data from SRA, AWS S3, or FTP (if needed)